 Whatever it is, it’s a totally family-friendly dinner idea.
 I was really happy to find my son asking for seconds (something he definitely doesn’t do if he is not super psyched about what I’ve made for dinner).

-This is so easy to make.
-The meat/bean mixture is quickly done in a saute pan.
+This dinner is so easy to make.
+The meat/bean mixture is quickly cooked in a saute pan.
+It’s non-traditional because there is a little bit of Parmesan cheese mixed in too.
+That’s what makes these different!
 Then a generous spoonful of the meat is scooped into the center of the tortilla.

 The tortilla is wrapped snuggly around the filling…